Rhonan90/PFE_Holographic_Creative_Gallery/ServeurTF/README.md

 ## Requirements
 To run the program, you need to have Python installed, as [Pytorch](http://pytorch.org/) and [Scipy](https://www.scipy.org).

-## Usage
-RUN THE SERVER :
+## Usage - RUN THE SERVER :

-1- Clone the git repository
+* Clone the git repository
-2- Make sure your device is connected to the same network as the Hololens.
+* Make sure your device is connected to the same network as the Hololens.
-3- From the command line, go to the repository PFE_Holographic_Creative_Gallery/ServeurTF 4 - Run the following line :
+* From the command line, go to the repository PFE_Holographic_Creative_Gallery/ServeurTF *Run the following line :
 ```bash
 python CameraCaptureServer.py runserver
 ```